Piratach/desktop-vacuum/README.md

   3. Run "make main".
 This should create a new folder called build/ and an executable inside.
   4. To start the programme, run "./build/main"

+## Repo Structure
+### ext
+ext contains all the external libraries used to build the programme.
+All of the libraries needed are included in ext/README.md

+### include
+include contains the header files necessary for src/main.cpp.
+This is separated out from src/ to add another level of abstraction for users that may want to read the code for whatever reason.

+### res
+res contains config files and other temporary files maintained by the programme.

+### src
+src contains all the other files (including main.cpp), both header files and implementation files, but are not included directly in main.cpp.

+## Planned Updates
+Here is a short list of things that are planned to be including in the future:
+  1. Scrolling for groupings and ignore tab
+  2. Update interface for groupings and ignore tab to allow users to enter their own preferences
+  3. Reduce computations done in the background for the interface